Let’s be frank here.

 5. Let love come to you

 Instead of chasing love, let it come to you when the time is right.
 The Universe can’t be forced or manipulated into giving you what you want.
 Be humble and let go of the need for control.
-Your soulmate/twin flame will come when the time is right, and not a moment sooner.
+Your soulmate will come when the time is right, and not a moment sooner.
 But although you can’t control when your beloved will appear in your life, you can control how receptive and open you will be to such a meeting.
 I will explore that next …

 6. Love and respect yourself

-Would you like to meet your soulmate/twin flame and have a happy and fulfilling relationship?
+Would you like to meet your soulmate and have a happy and fulfilling relationship?
 The best way to be open to this experience is by learning how to love and respect yourself.
 When your love quest is motivated by unconscious fear or self-loathing, your relationship will inevitably be tainted.
 But when you already feel confident and secure within yourself, then your relationship is more likely to be rich and rewarding.
 Why?
 The answer is that you are not relying on your partner for validation or self-worth: you already possess these qualities.
 So learn how to be whole and complete by yourself, and your joy will be doubled when you meet your beloved – not out of quiet desperation – but out of the sheer delight of sharing your life with another.

 7. Learn to enjoy being alone

 Break free from the societal conditioning which makes you believe that your self-worth, fulfilment, and fundamental wholeness is based on whether you’re in a relationship or not.
 Learn to love being alone.
 Enjoy your own company.
 Explore who you are.
 Do some soul-searching.
 You don’t need another person to fulfil you.
-As a person who has found their twin flame and is in a wonderfully strong relationship, I can tell you that your partner will not fulfil you.
+As a person who has found their soul mate and is in a wonderfully strong relationship, I can tell you that your partner will not fulfil you.
 Only you can fulfil you.
 Your Soul is already complete.
 You just need to break through the obstacles of the ego to realize that.
 Romantic partners can be our companions, confidants, best friends, lovers, and so much more, but they do not complete us.
 Such a mentality only creates profound unhappiness and confusion.
 If you want to experience the reality that you are already complete yourself, I highly recommend that you seek out a shaman and try plant medicine such as san pedro, psilocybin mushrooms, or ayahuasca.
 Plant medicine is a doorway into the Divine and a portal into the Soul.
 (But please ensure that you’re mentally stable before consuming it.
 Plant medicine is not something to be trifled with!)

 To distil the message of this article: become self-aware.
 Are you using the search for love to escape yourself?
 If so, I strongly recommend using the advice in this article to liberate yourself.
 Deep and soulful relationships need a strong foundation, and the only way you can achieve that is by learning to face your fears, enjoy being alone, and love the person you are.